Movatterモバイル変換

 Deploying to Azure

 Deployment is slightly complex due to the number of components and the configuration between them.
-The makefile targetdeploy should deploy everything for you in a single step using Bicep templates found in thedeploy/ folder
+The makefile targetdeploy should deploy everything for you in a single step using Bicep templates in thedeploy/ folder

 See readme in deploy folder for details and instructions